windkh/node-red-contrib-telegrambot/README.md

 The only thing required is the token that can be retrieved by the @botfather telegram bot. https://core.telegram.org/bots

+# Credits
+dvv (Vladimir Dronnikov) for providing the saveDataDir configuration option. snippet-java for adding venue messages.

 # Dependencies
 The nodes are a simple wrapper around the  [node-telegram-bot-api](https://github.com/yagop/node-telegram-bot-api)